nemixu/Milestone4/README.md

 <p>Welcome to DN Fitness this e-commerce website was developed by Stephen Seagrave as a final milestone project for the Code Institute Full-Stack Web development course.
 This application is aimed at targeting users who wish to purchase a variety of services that are available to help improve the individuals fitness / quality of life.
 If you would like to reach out to me please use my GitHub contact Details</p>

+<p>This is a full stack website developed for Code Institute milestone project 4.
+For full functionality of this website registering for a profile is required to view profiles and order hisotry.
+To test card payments use Stripe test payments, use card number ``` 4242 4242 4242 4242 ```, CVC and expiry date 04 24 424242</p>
 ## Contents:

 - [UX](#User-experience)